zihaadk/secure-software-development/README.md

 `__init__.py` - Used to initialise the main structure of the application making use of Flask libraries.
 (Pallets, 2010).

+`config.py` - Used to store secret key for MySQL DB.

+`db.py` - Used to connect to the MySQL DB.

+`dbmodel.py` - Used to create DB structure based on Python classes.
+(Stackoverflow, 2019).

+`repetitives.py` - Numerous data processing stages need to be repeated within different parts of the application.
+Therfore, instead of coding repeating functions this module can be reused.
+It does allow easy reuse of these custom functions in `app.py` and `authentication.py`.

+`appsecmon.py` - Used to generate logging information (Python Software Foundation, 2022).

 ## User Registration ##

 Files named ***usermanagementutil.py*** and ***makeissdesuser.py*** are used to register users to the system.
 It is assumed that the CLI will be used to perform user registration.
 The code is executed as follows: `python3 makeissdesuser.py` and produces the following output: